Japan Travel Guide: Top 15 Things to Do

 There are many beautiful Buddhist temples to visit while in Japan.
 Every Japanese municipality has at least one temple, while large cultural centres like Tokyo or Kyoto have several hundreds.
 My favourite was in Tokyo at Meiji Shrine where there was a structure of hanging pieces of wood that read visitors hopes and dreams.
 Siya and I spent an hour reading through them.
 We found that most visitors wished for good health for themselves and loved ones, opportunity to travel and freedom.
 It's amazing how much we all have in common, no matter where in the world we come from.

 At many temples, there are places where you can receive your love and life fortune on a piece of rolled up paper.
 In Japan, your fortune isn't like a Chinese fortune cookie where everyone reads positive.
 In Japan, you can also unravel a bad fortune.
 That doesn't mean you have to own your bad fortune or even take it with you.
 If you do get a bad luck fortune, you simply tie it to a tree or to a designated “leave behind fortune” area, and the bad luck will blow away with the wind.

 Find Your Luck

-Japanese superstitions are rooted in the culture and history of Japan and the Japanese people.
-So, if you find a pine needle with 3 needles rather than the much more common 2 needles, it is said to bring you good luck.
+This wouldn’t be must of a Japanese travel guide without a section on Japanese superstitions!
+Rooted firmly in the culture and history of Japan, superstitions are a crucial ritual and belief of many Japanese people.
+For example, if you find a pine needle with 3 needles rather than the much more common 2 needles, it is said to bring you good luck.
 It took Siya a whole 2 minutes to find one while searching at a temple in Osaka.
-I however, didn't have much luck.
+I, however, didn't have much luck.